jayab2010/cosmetic/README.md

 *	**Markup Validation** - helps check the validity of Web documents.
 *	**JSLint** - a static code analysis tool used for checking if JavaScript source code complies with coding rules.
 All validation tests passed: no errors in the DevTools console.
 CSS and JavaScript have correct syntax as well.
 The HTML validator did not recognise the Django template tags which resulted in showing errors.
-The website was constantly tested by Travis CI each time it was pushed to git.
-All test are passed as is indicated on the top of this README.MD file page by green Travis CI icon.
+The website was constantly tested by each time it was pushed to git.
+All test are passed.

 **Manual testing**